 This neighborhood is considered as the birthplace of Gion, which is indispensable for cultural history.
 During the Edo period, this place becomes the stage for the popular culture of the general public, such as Joruri and Kabuki.
 At present, this area is designated as ‘preservation districts for important traditional buildings’ and the old traditions are still well preserved.
 The unique Machiya style houses line up on both sides of the streets like the old days, making it a special atmosphere.

 1.Tatsumi bridge (巽橋)

->

-> This small shrine is located near Tatsumi bridge, make this area more picturesque.
+This small shrine is located near the Tatsumi bridge, make this area more picturesque.
 It is also called ‘Inari of Gion’ and worshipped by not only local people living around this area but also Maiko and Geiko.
-This shrine was originally built as a protection of southeast direction of the city.
-The benefits of this shrine are business prosperity, artistic accomplishments and fulfillment of the wish.
+This shrine was originally built as protection of the southeast direction of the city.
+The benefits of this shrine are business prosperity, artistic accomplishments, and fulfillment of the wish.

->

-> If you want to be a part of Japanese culture and try a traditional tea ceremony.
+If you want to be a part of Japanese culture and try a traditional tea ceremony.
 Book a tour